RaistS/JavaMiniProjects/README.md

 # JavaMiniProjects
 Java mini projects
-Some of them are made by myself, and others are downloaded form differente sources, but they are interesting for learning.
+Some of them are made by myself, and others are downloaded form different sources, but they are interesting for learning.